tabwrangler/tabwrangler/CONTRIBUTING.md

 on [i18n messages][0].

 Making Tab Wrangler available in languages other than English is possible due to generous contributors.
-If you'd like to contribute, please follow the instructions above and create a pull request with your updates.
+If you'd like to contribute, please create a Crowdin account and add translations to the [Crowdin Project][3].

 [0]: https://developer.chrome.com/apps/i18n-messages
 [1]: https://developer.chrome.com/webstore/i18n?csw=1#localeTable